ropg/ezTime/README.md

 | `W` | ISO-8601 week number.
 See right below for explanation link.
 | `X` | ISO-8601 year for year-week notation as four digit year.
 Warning: Not guaranteed to be same as current year, may be off by one at start or end of year.
 See [here](https://en.wikipedia.org/wiki/ISO_week_date)
 | `\` | Not printed, but escapes the following character, meaning it will not be replaced.
 But inserting a backslash in the string means you have to supply two backslashes `\\` to be interpreted as one.
 | `~` | (tilde) Same as backslash above, except easier to insert in the string.
 Example: `~t~h~e` will print the word `the` in the string.
-Letters should be escaped even if they are not on the list because they may be repolaced in future versions.
+Letters should be escaped even if they are not on the list because they may be replaced in future versions.

 So as an example: `UTC.dateTime("l ~t~h~e jS ~o~f F Y, g:i A")` yields date and time in this format: `Saturday the 25th of August 2018, 2:23 PM`.